briandbutler/CS50-expressTemplate/README.md

 .node_repl_history
 ```

-Once the .gitignore file has been both created and commited to the repository, we can start commiting the rest of our code without worry.
+Once the .gitignore file has been both created and committed to the repository, we can start committing the rest of our code without worry.
 - First commit .gitignore
   - ```$ git add .gitignore```
   - ```$ git commit -m "created .gitignore to filter unwanted nodejs files"```